Frog (Malaysian politics): 2018 Sabah state election

 The 2018 state elections produced almost a similar outcome as the 1994 elections except it was ended with a hung assembly.
 Neither BN nor newly formed Parti Warisan Sabah and Pakatan Harapan was able to win the 31 seats of majority as both won 29 seats, leaving the Homeland Solidarity Party as the kingmaker with two seats.
 At last, STAR decided to teamed up with BN, allowing Musa Aman to be reelected as the Chief Minister for a fifth consecutive term, being the only Chief Minister of Sabah to do so.
 Despite that, the government immediately fell apart when UPKO decided to gave its support to WARISAN-PH, bringing the support to Shafie Apdal to 35 compared with Musa which was left behind with 25 seats.
 Only two days later, Shafie became the new CM with support from PH and UPKO.

 A series of serious defections occurred after that.
 Not only several component parties of BN left the coalition, most of Sabah UMNO politicians decided to cross the floor.
 Musa Aman was the sole UMNO MLA throughout the term, while the rest either joining the newly formed BERSATU, WARISAN or remained independent.

 2018 Malaysian general election

 After the election defeat, several of UMNO leaders decided to jump to BERSATU with MP for Jeli, Mustapa Mohamed became the first MP to do so.
 From 54 UMNO MPs elected, the party only had 39 MPs when the Parliament dissolved.

 2020 Malaysian political crisis

 During the 2020–2022 Malaysian political crisis, several MPs from PKR and Bersatu from the then-ruling Pakatan Harapan coalition switch allegiance and sided with BN and PAS to topple the PH coalition.
-MPs Azmin Ali and Zuraida Kamaruddin, who were prominent in this crisis, later lost their elections during the 2022 Malaysian general election.
+MPs Azmin Ali, Rina Harun, and Zuraida Kamaruddin, who were prominent in this crisis, later lost their elections during the 2022 Malaysian general election.